[Last updated: 19 December 2017.]

 Rebecca and John Poffenberger's seven children:

 G. ANN CATHERINE Michael Hewett Schindler.
 Ann Catherine was born on May 21, 1809, near Harmony, Maryland.
 She was known as "Kittie" all her life.
-At the age of 23, and single, Ann Catherine moved to Ohio with her sisters (see above).
+At the age of 23, and single, Kittie moved to Ohio with her sisters (see above).
 Five years later she married Col. Leeds Hewitt.
 Col. Hewitt was a widower with a son from his previous marriage.
-Ann and Leeds had one child - a daughter, but just two months after her birth - and less than one year after their marriage - Leeds died.
-Ann and her infant daughter returned to her childhood home of Middletown, Maryland, and moved in with her grandfather, Frederick Stembel.
+Kittie and Leeds had one child - a daughter, but just two months after her birth - and less than one year after their marriage - Leeds died, on August 26, 1838.
+Kittie and her infant daughter returned to her childhood home of Middletown, Maryland, and moved in with her grandfather, Frederick Stembel.
 Frederick's wife had died two years earlier.
-Soon after the 1840 census Kittie married David Schindler.
+Soon after the 1840 census and the death of her grandfather, Kittie married David Schindler.
 David was a widower with three children.
 Ann and David had three more children.

 David owned a farm near Middletown.
 According to the 1850 census, his farm consisted of 135 improved acres, and 60 unimproved acres.
 The farm was valued at $10,000.
 This was somewhat above average in both size and value for a farm in the Middletown area.

-In 1856, Ann Catherine once again was widowed.
+In 1856, Kittie was once again widowed.
 David was just 46 years old when he died.
-Ann Catherine was left with four children, aged 17 (who soon married), 14, 8, and 6.
+Kittie was left with four children, ages 17 (who soon married), 14, 8, and 6.
 She never remarried.

 Ann Catherine Hewitt Schindler's four children (by two husbands):